 Bali and Phuket both have a great deal to offer.
 Great beaches, activities, lodging, nightlife, cuisine, and plenty of culture and festivals.
 So which vacation destination gives you the most bang for your buck?

-Bali offers a tremendous value for your budget.
+Bali offers tremendous value for your budget.
 In most areas, the USD is accepted because Bali relies heavily on the tourist trade year round.
 In some of the more remote areas of Bali, a traveler may need to do a conversion for the Indonesian Rupiah.

 Phuket also offers a ton of options for any budget.
 Shopping, inexpensive spa treatments, snorkeling, world-famous cuisine, temples, and festivals.
 Phuket currency is the Thai Baht, which exchange rates average 30 Thai Baht for one US dollar.
 See current conversion rates using the links below.